AJoshSims/Pyramid-Pairs/README.md

 # Pyramid Pairs

-## How many players can play at once?
+## How many players?
-1 player!
+As many as you like -- just alternate who clicks the pyramids and record points for each player in a text editor.

 ## How do I play?
+* Open pyramid-pairs.html in a web browser.
+* Click a pyramid.
-Click a pyramid, memorize the image appearing on the bottom of the pyramid, and find the other pyramid that has the same image!
+* Memorize the image appearing on the bottom of the pyramid.
+* Find the other pyramid that has the same image to remove those pyramids.
+* Keep removing pyramids until all of the pyramids are gone.